This chapter contains:

 .NET Stored Procedures

 Oracle Database Extensions for .NET is a database option for Oracle Database on Windows.
 It makes it possible to build and run .NET stored procedures or functions with Oracle Database for Microsoft Windows using Visual Basic .NET or Visual C#.

 After building .NET procedures and functions into a .NET assembly, you can deploy them in Oracle Database using the Oracle Deployment Wizard for .NET, a component of the Oracle Developer Tools for Visual Studio.

 Oracle Providers for ASP.NET offer ASP.NET developers an easy way to store state common to web applications within Oracle Database.
 These providers are modeled on existing Microsoft ASP.NET providers, sharing similar schema and programming interfaces to provide .NET developers a familiar interface.
 Oracle supports the Membership, Profile, Role, and other providers.

 Oracle Provider for OLE DB (OraOLEDB) is an open standard data access methodology that uses a set of Component Object Model (COM) interfaces for accessing and manipulating different types of data.
 These interfaces are available from various database providers.

-See Also:Oracle Provider for OLE DB Developer's Guide for more information about OraOLEDB
+See Also:Oracle Provider for OLE DB Developer's Guide for Microsoft Windows for more information about OraOLEDB

 HR schema is a sample schema that can be installed as part of Oracle Database.
 This schema contains information about employees—their departments, locations, work histories, and related information.
 Like all schemas, the